Nanjing Massacre denial: Issues of definition

 Most scholars have accepted figures between 50,000 and 300,000 dead as an approximate total.
 Negationists in Japan, however, have contended at times that the actual death toll is far lower, or even that the event was entirely fabricated and never occurred at all.

+The argument about how far the damage spread and how long it lasted is not about academics, it is a key tactic used by people who deny what really happened to downplay the number of victims.
+By narrowing down the area and time frame to the smallest possible, these deniers can claim that the documented atrocities do not meet the standard definition of a "massacre".
+As historian David Askew pointed out, there is no clear agreement on what kind of death counts as part of a massacre, or how many deaths it takes to qualify, and deniers take advantage of this uncertainty.
+Most historians from around the world use a broader definition that includes not just the city itself, but also the surrounding areas and counties, which leads to estimates of between 100,000 and over 300,000 victims.
+This is a big difference, and it is not just about numbers, it is about understanding how terrible the atrocity was.

 According to part of the official stance of the Japanese Ministry of Foreign Affairs:The Government of Japan believes that it cannot be denied that following the entrance of the Japanese Army into Nanjing in 1937, the killing of noncombatants, looting and other acts occurred.
 However, there are numerous theories as to the actual number of victims, and the Government of Japan believes it is difficult to determine which the correct number is.

 This interpretation of events questions the true number of victims killed in Nanjing and avoids directly stating the culpability of Japanese soldiers for the atrocities.
 The remainder of the Ministry's stance reiterates the lengths to which Japan has so far apologized for the war actions, including in statements from several prime ministers.
 However, the Ministry's definition of the Nanjing Massacre remains vague and open to more revisionist interpretations.